-Sometimes serendipity works in loops, as it did last week when I visited Valencia again, visited a bookshop I had marked on my previous visit, only to stumbled upon a book I had long wanted to read—Svetlana Boym’s The Future of Nostalgia.
+Sometimes serendipity works in loops, as it did last week when I returned to Valencia, visited a bookshop I had saved on my previous trip, and stumbled upon a book I had long wanted to read: Svetlana Boym’s The Future of Nostalgia.

 Early in the book, Svetlana Boym introduces the term “off-modern” to understand the role nostalgia plays in the development of the modern condition.

 There is in fact a tradition of critical reflection on the modern condition that incorporates nostalgia, which I will call off-modern.
 The adverb off confuses our sense of direction; it makes us explore sideshadows and back alleys rather than the straight road of progress; it allows us to take a detour from the deterministic narrative of twentieth-century history.